geetikamadaan09/automatingApi/README.md

 1. Soap UI
-    * Download SoapUi and import the collection, right click and run test case
+    * Download SoapUi and import the project file and execute the test suite.

 1. Postman
     * Download Postman and import the collection, Use runner to run the collection